-- " Non-perishable and high-energy food items. - " Water in bottles or other sealed containers. - " Medications (must be properly safeguarded), first aid kit, and sunscreen. - " Warm clothes (like sweaters and coats) and comfortable shoes and socks. - " Flashlight and batteries. - " Battery-operated radio and batteries. - " Cash, about \$20. - " Extra charger for your current cell phone. - " Books, pack of cards, etc. - " Also include enough food and water for your pets.
+- Non-perishable and high-energy food items.

+- Water in bottles or other sealed containers.

+- Medications (must be properly safeguarded), first aid kit, and sunscreen.

+- Warm clothes (like sweaters and coats) and comfortable shoes and socks.

+- Flashlight and batteries.

+- Battery-operated radio and batteries.

+- Cash, about \$20.

+- Extra charger for your current cell phone.

+- Books, pack of cards, etc.

+- Also include enough food and water for your pets.

 Contents can be kept in a backpack, plastic storage box, or a five gallon pail.
-Check your kits at least once every six months to assure that everything is in good order.
+Check your kits at least once every six month to assure that everything is in good order.

-Contact Cards and I.C.E.
-(In Case of Emergency) Information
+Contact Cards and I.C.E (In Case of Emergency) Information

 Complete a contact card to carry in a wallet, purse, or backpack.
-Be sure that the card addresses:
+Be sure that the card address:

-- " Your name. - " Special health, diet, and medical needs.
-Include known allergies and current medications. - " An emergency contact (a friend or relative, ideally one nearby and one a safe distance away) to notify and relay emergency news about you.
+- Your name. - Special health, diet, and medical needs.
+Include known allergies and current medications. - An emergency contact (a friend or relative, ideally one nearby and one a safe distance away) to notify and relay emergency news about your.
 Be sure that these people know that you've listed them as emergency contacts.

-Post emergency contact numbers by the phone in your room.
-Store your emergency contacts' phone numbers in your cell phone under "I.C.E."
-(In Case of Emergency).
+Store your emergency contacts' phone numbers in your cell phone under "I.C.E" (In Case of Emergency).
 If you have children, also include the contact information for your child care provider with your emergency contacts.
 Special I.C.E. phone applications also exist.
 If you are unconscious or unable to call, responders may look for this information on your cell phone.